Congestion Management Overview

 The Frame Relay IP RTP Priority feature provides a strict priority queueing scheme on a Frame Relay PVC for delay-sensitive data such as voice.
 Voice traffic can be identified by its RTP port numbers and classified into a priority queue configured by the frame-relay ip rtp priority command.
 The result of using this feature is that voice is serviced as strict priority in preference to other nonvoice traffic.

 This feature extends the functionality offered by the ip rtp priority command by supporting Frame Relay PVCs.
 This feature allows you to specify a range of UDP ports whose voice traffic is guaranteed strict priority service over any other queues or classes using the same output interface.
 Strict priority means that if packets exist in the priority queue, they are dequeued and sent before packets in other queues are dequeued.
 This process is performed on a per-PVC basis, rather than at the interface level.

-For information on how to configure Frame Relay IP RTP Priority, see the "Configuring Weighted Fair Queueing" module.
+For information on how to configure Frame Relay IP RTP Priority, see the chapter "Configuring Weighted Fair Queueing" in this book.

 Frame Relay PVC Interface Priority Queueing

 The Frame Relay PVC Interface Priority Queueing (PIPQ) feature provides an interface-level priority queueing scheme in which prioritization is based on destination PVC rather than packet contents.
 For example, Frame Relay (FR) PIPQ allows you to configure a PVC transporting voice traffic to have absolute priority over a PVC transporting signalling traffic, and a PVC transporting signalling traffic to have absolute priority over a PVC transporting data.